 |Is not checked||Returns true if field is not checked.
 Appears on single checkbox fields such as the Terms of Service field.|

-The expected value of the Source Field that will make the rule to be valid.
+The expected value of the Source Field will make the rule valid.
 The display of this option varies depending on the type of the selected Source Field and the selected Comparison Operator.
 For example, if the selected Source Field is a type of Radio Buttons and the Operator is set to Equals, you should see a dropdown populated with the field's choices while with the Operator set to Starts With, the Source Value will be turned into a free text waiting for a custom value.